DUI Defense Lawyer for Students at LDS Business College

 This classification is established by Utah Code § 41-6a-503 (pertaining to DUI penalties), which in most circumstances makes DUI a Class A misdemeanor or Class B misdemeanor.
 Class A misdemeanors are more serious than Class B misdemeanors.
 For instance, DUI is a Class A misdemeanor if the offense causes an injury or involves passengers under certain ages.

 Misdemeanors, though not punished as severely as felony offenses, can still result in jail time, expensive fines, probation, license suspension, and a criminal record.
-Regardless of whether you have been charged with a misdemeanor or a felony in Utah, it is in your best interests to contact a DUI lawyer for help right away.
+Regardless of whether you have been charged with a misdemeanor or a felony in Utah, it is in your best interest to contact a Salt Lake City DUI lawyer for help right away.

 Penalty for Driving Under the Influence in Utah